 Chamber Music - Students who are 13 and older or in Book 6 and above can choose to participate in a string quartet or other chamber music ensemble coached by NCSI faculty.
 These groups are organized according to age and repertoire level.

 Fiddling - This class is geared toward students who want to experience the world of Bluegrass fiddling.
 Students will learn fiddle tunes, harmonies, improvising tricks, bowings, and learning how to play backup, as well as many other stylistic elements of fiddling.
 The ability to read music will be helpful in this class but is not required.
 Learn your instrument in a special, fun exciting way and join us for inspiring sessions to increase the variety of styles in which you play.

-Viola for Violinists - A violinist's introduction to playing the viola.
-Taught by Gail Acosta, this was an exciting new addition for the 2015 institute.
+Viola for Violinists - A violinist's introduction to playing the viola, led by Gail Acosta.

 The Pre-Twinkle Day Camp is designed for four and five year old beginners who may not be ready for the rigors of a full week of the institute.
 This mini-institute will include group repertoire classes and a movement class.

 There are several traditional and extended stay hotels in Greenville.
 All are within easy driving distance of the ECU campus and the School of Music.